Understanding Saint Barthélemy's Climate

 Beach and Water Sports (December to April)

 The dry season's steady northeast trade winds and calm seas make it optimal for water activities.
-Sailing conditions are exceptional, particularly in February and March when winds remain consistent without reaching extreme speeds.
+Sailing conditions are excellent, particularly in February and March when winds remain consistent without becoming excessive.
 The calm waters favor snorkeling in reefs around the island's coves.
+Swimming is most comfortable in these months, with warm water and excellent visibility.

 Hiking and Land Exploration (February and March)